Last updated on : 12 Jul, 2025

 ½ glass Low-fat milk/ lactose-free milk/almond milk

-Sticking to a low-carb and high-fibre diet plan can help you reduce the chronic effects of diabetes and help you lose weight.
+Sticking to a low-carb and high-fibre diet can help you reduce the chronic effects of diabetes and lose weight.
+The diet alone cannot “prevent” diabetes or replace medications.
+It is one part of a comprehensive management plan, including physical activity, medication (when prescribed), and regular blood glucose monitoring.
 A registered dietician or a nutritionist can guide you better and develop a type 2 diabetes food chart depending on your blood sugar records and preferences.
 While the above diet chart for diabetic patients will effectively manage your blood glucose levels, you must consult a nutritionist before following any diet plan for yourself.

 Disclaimer: The information given in this article is true to our best knowledge.
 Still, we recommend you consult your registered dietician or a nutritionist before following any diet for diabetes.